-My seat (Rans) don’t have flag support and I devised a system based on folded aluminium flat bar pinched on seat side tube.
-Unfortunately this was not sufficiently strong and I lost (and never recovered) my flag the first time I used it.
-I then bought a Burley trailer flag support and a standard bike flag (most bike flags are all identical with glass fibre pole 6mm diameter and plastic junctions).
+My seat (Rans) don’t have a flag support and I initially devised a system based on folded aluminium flat bar pinched on seat side tube.
+Unfortunately this was not sufficiently strong and I lost (and never recovered) my whole flag installation the first time I used it.
+I then bought a Burley trailer flag bracket and a standard bike flag (most bike flags are all identical with plain glass fibre pole 6mm diameter and plastic junctions).
 You also can find flags for children bikes with pole made with tube and an inside rubber, but they are too flexible.

 I lack easily accessible room in my house and garage and it is not very thinkable to left such bike outside like I do for my rugged town bike.
 So I built a shelter to protect the bike from weather and vandalism (while there is a gate to access my home).
 There is a wall anchor and the bike is always attached.
 Till this was built and the anchor set up, the Velassi was sitting in my living room, which was not much practical…